Jehan

 Once I came in for my first interview, that is really what sold me on the company.
 It was the people and the culture.
 There was an instant connection with my leader, and I immediately felt like Mattamy was somewhere I could really enjoy working for the long-term.

-What does success look like as a Development Associate?
+What does success look like as an Operations Finance Manager?

-Mattamy has ambitious targets and part of being successful in a Development Associate role is to have the ability to lead, manage and coordinate a diverse group of team members.
-Things are always changing so you must be ready to adapt to different situations, utilize the support network you have around you and collaborate with different teams across the company and externally.
+Mattamy is very data-driven so a big part of being successful in an Operations Finance Manager role is to ensure the numbers and data that you’re working with are current and accurate.
+Once you are confident in the data, it’s about distilling down all of the numbers and financial jargon and presenting it in a way that tells a story and helps leaders make smart business decisions.
+Things are always changing so you must be ready to adapt to different situations, utilize the support network you have around you and collaborate with different teams across the company.

-What is your favourite part of being a Development Associate?
+What is your favourite part of being an Operations Finance Manager?

 What has been your biggest lesson learned?